bonniss/blueform/README.md

 ### `useField`

 Every field component interacts with the form through a shared contract, exposed via `useField`.
-It exposes a **stable, normalized interface** on top of React Hook Form’s `useController`, so field authors do not need to interact with RHF directly.
+It exposes a **stable, normalized interface** on top of RHF’s `useController`, so field authors do not need to interact with RHF directly.

 ```ts
 const { fieldProps, controller, config } = useField()